andreasjordan/MyAzureLab/README.md

 # MyAzureLab

-This repository helps me to setup lab environments in Azure based on PowerShell script.
+This repository helps me to setup lab environments in Azure based on PowerShell scripts.

 Most people would do this with Terraform or OpenTofu and Ansible.
 And yes, these programms have a lot of advantages.
 But I like the flexibility of PowerShell scripts as I can run only part of them and so build different labs with the same set of scripts.